-ESFRLP Essential Property Standard Certification of Compliance^{}
+ESFRLP Essential Property Standard Certification of Compliance\

-This certifies that [project address] in [city] was s inspected on the dates named below and found to be in compliance with at least one of the foll owing during the Post-Rehabilitation Inspection: Local Minimum Housing Code f or [local jurisdiction] Essential Property Standard [ES FRLP Program Guidelines Appendix A, Section C.] Pre-Rehabilitation Inspection by [print name of inspector]: Inspected by [Signature of Rehabilitation specialist] on [month/da y/year] to create a scope of work to meet the selected standard.
-Post-Rehabilitation Inspection by [prir nt name of inspector]: Inspected by [Signature of Rehabilitation specialist] on [month/day/year] to confirm completion of a scope of work to meet the selected standard.
-On this date, all work is complete and there are no 'punch-list' items. notify in writing the contractor and/or t-Rehabilitation Inspection date above; the homeowner must partner of any defects within one-year of this date.
-All corrective on the corrected work to one-year from the date corrected. [name of organization and contact with address] Partner: [name of organization and contact with address] The following corrective work was perf formed (include item and date of the correction): Homeowner Receipt of completed docu Homeowner signature: Homeowner Printed Name: Date:
+ESFR Cycle and County This certifies that [project address] in [city] was inspe ected on the dates named below and found to be in compliance with at least one of the following stand dards during the Post-Rehabilitation Inspection: Local Minimum Housing Code for [local jurisdiction] Essential Property Standard [ESFRLP Progra am Guidelines Appendix A, Section C.] Pre-Rehabilitation Inspection by [print name of in: spector]: Inspected by [Signature of Rehabilitation specialist] on [month/day/year] to c reate a scope of work to meet the selected standard.
+Post-Rehabilitation Inspection by [print name of in nspector]: Inspected by [Signature of Rehabilitation specialist] /day/year] to confirm completion of a scope of work to meet the selected standard.
+On this date, all wo rk is complete and there are no 'punch-list' items.
+A one-year warranty begins on the Post-Rehabilitation notify in writing the contractor and/or partner of a work performed extends the warranty on the corrector: ny defects within one-year of this date.
+All corrective ected work to one-year from the date corrected. [name of organization and contact, with address] Partner: [name of organization and contact, with address] During Warranty period : The following corrective work was performed (include corrected item & date): Homeowner Receipt of completed document: Homeowner signature: Homeowner Printed Name: Date:

-^{} The project case file should continue to include a consistent pre-rehab inspection list.
+\ The project case file should continue to include a consistent pre-rehab inspection list.
 Examples include: ESFRLP Certification Checklist, ESFRLP Field List, local minimum housing code with additional required ESFRLP Essential Property Standards added or other pre-rehab list that suits the needs of the Member's organization and location to meet the Essential Rehabilitation Criteria.